suleymancalik/stackmob-ios-sdk/OverviewForDocs.md

 <a name="commonly_used_classes">&nbsp;</a>
 ## Commonly Used Classes
 * [SMClient](http://stackmob.github.com/stackmob-ios-sdk/Classes/SMClient.html) - Gives you access to everything you need to communicate with StackMob.
 * [SMCoreDataStore](http://stackmob.github.com/stackmob-ios-sdk/Classes/SMCoreDataStore.html) -  Gives you access to configured NSManagedObjectContext instances to communicate with StackMob directly through Core Data.
+Includes the necessary methods for interacting with the cache.
 * [NSManagedObjectContext+Concurrency](http://stackmob.github.com/stackmob-ios-sdk/Categories/NSManagedObjectContext+Concurrency.html) - Provides methods to save and fetch in the background.
 * [SMDataStore](http://stackmob.github.com/stackmob-ios-sdk/Classes/SMDataStore.html) - Gives you access to make direct REST-based calls to StackMob.
 * [SMRequestOptions](http://stackmob.github.com/stackmob-ios-sdk/Classes/SMRequestOptions.html) - When making direct calls to StackMob, an instance of SMRequestOptions gives you request configuration options.